2023 Financial Trends for NPOs in Canada: The Economy and Government

 2. Changes in the Real Estate market

 Housing prices can have diverse impacts on an NPO.
 For one, high prices can drive talent out, and many NPOs provide hands-on services that cannot be delivered remotely.
 In addition, NPOs that provide housing and shelter may not be able to meet their objectives as market prices increase.
+On the other hand, declining real estate values, like declining stock markets, can lead to lower donations and endowments or decreased returns that impact revenues and, consequently, the ability to deliver services.

 3. The lasting impacts of global pandemic